frkd-dev/forked-notes/content/Technical Notes/How to increase MacBook video RAM.md

 ```sh
 kextstat | grep Framebuffer
 ```
-the output will be like `com.apple.driver.AppleIntelFramebufferAzul`
+the output will be like `com.apple.driver.AppleIntelFramebufferAzul`.

 8. Open respective framebuffer kext file in hex editor: `/System/Library/Extensions/AppleIntelFramebufferAzul.kext/Contents/MacOS/AppleIntelFramebufferAzul`
 9. Find your Intel ID from step 6 (mine was 0700260d) and you'll see something like: